igraph/python-igraph/README.md

 Due to the lack of support of `pkg-config` on Windows, it is currently not possible to build against an external library on Windows.

+**Warning:** the Python interface is guaranteed to work only with the same version of the C core that is vendored inside the `vendor/source/igraph` folder.
+While we try hard not to break API or ABI in the C core of igraph between minor versions in the 0.x branch and we will keep on doing so for major versions once 1.0 is released, there are certain functions in the C API that are marked as _experimental_ (see the documentation of the C core for details), and we reserve the right to break the APIs of those functions, even if they are already exposed in a higher-level interface.
+This is because the easiest way to test these functions in real-life research scenarios is to expose them in one of the higher level interfaces.
+Therefore, if you unbundle the vendored source code of igraph and link to an external version instead, we can make no guarantees about stability unless you link to the exact same version as the one we have vendored in this source tree.

+If you are curious about which version of the Python interface is compatible with which version of the C core, you can look up the corresponding tag in Github and check which revision of the C core the repository points to in the `vendor/source/igraph` submodule.

 ## Compiling the development version

 If you want to install the development version, the easiest way to do so is to